 Bill Staines

-Bill Staines (Feb.
-6, 1947-Dec.
-5, 2021) was a true traveling troubadour – a busy singer-songwriter-storyteller who regularly crisscrossed the United States performing in clubs, coffeehouses, and concerts for more than a half century.
-Eschewing planes for ground travel, he would grab his Martin D-18 acoustic guitar (which he played upside down because he was a southpaw) and hop in his Jeep, covering an average of 65,000 miles every year.
+Massachusetts native Bill Staines was an old-school troubadour in every way, a hard-working folk singer-songwriter-storyteller who regularly crisscrossed the US performing in coffeehouses, clubs and other venues for over five decades.
+Eschewing airplanes for ground travel, he’d grab his Martin D-18 acoustic – which he played upside down because he was a southpaw – and hop in his Jeep, covering some 65,000 miles per year on average to playing about 200 shows.

 Yet Staines started out as a rocker.
-When he was 11, his friend Dick Curtis got a guitar, so Staines got a guitar – a Sears Silvertone three-quarter size model.
-Soon the two pals, along with Curtis’ younger brother John (later a member of the Pousette-Dart Band) put contact pick-ups on their acoustic guitars, and started up a band.
-Around that time, the Curtis brothers’ mom – for reasons unknown – suggested that they listen to the album The Weavers at Carnegie Hall and, almost overnight, they made the switch from rock to folk, calling themselves the Green Mountain Boys.
+When he was 11, his friend Dick Curtis got a guitar, so Staines got a guitar (a Sears Silvertone three-quarter size model).
+The two pals put contact pickups on their acoustics and started a band with Curtis’ younger brother John (later a member of the Pousette-Dart Band).
+Around that time, the Curtis brothers’ mom – for reasons unknown – suggested that they listen to the album The Weavers at Carnegie Hall and, almost overnight, they made the switch from rock to folk as The Green Mountain Boys.

 (by Ed Symkus)